'High risk': PM Jacinda Ardern isolating after scare on flight

-The PM and Governor General are both now isolating after a flight attendant on a flight from Kerikeri to Auckland tested positive for Omicron.
+The PM and Governor General are both now isolating after a flight attendant on their flight from Kerikeri to Auckland tested positive for Omicron.

 All those on the flight are considers close contacts.